rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/device-memory.rst

 ================================= =========== =========== ===========

 The L1 and L2 memory areas in the C66x cores can be configured as all cache, all scratchpad or partitioned with both.
-For OpenCL applications, this partition is fixed as follows for each C66x core:
+For OpenCL applications, this partition defaults to the following values for each C66x core:

 ====================================== ======= ======= =======
 Attribute                              66AK2H  66AK2L  66AK2E